rfigueroa/docs/content/usage/examples/mongo.md

 ---
-title: "Postgres"
+title: "Mongo"
 toc: true
 weight: 1
 description: >
-  Sample Pipeline with Postgres
+  Example Pipeline with Mongo
 ---

-Sample [Yaml](https://yaml.org/spec/) configuration for a project requiring a [Postgres](https://www.postgresql.org/) as a pipeline dependency.
+Example [Yaml](https://yaml.org/spec/) configuration for a project requiring a [Mongo](https://www.mongodb.com/) as a pipeline dependency.

 ## Scenario

-User is looking to create a pipeline that can integrate with an ephemeral Postgres instance.
+User is looking to create a pipeline that can integrate with an ephemeral Mongo instance.

 ### Services